klarna/klarna-mobile-sdk/README.md

 [![GitHub](https://img.shields.io/github/license/klarna/klarna-mobile-sdk)](https://github.com/klarna/klarna-mobile-sdk/blob/master/LICENSE)
 ![Platforms](https://img.shields.io/badge/platform-ios%20%7C%20android-lightgrey)

-The Klarna In-App SDK allows merchants to integrate Klarna’s products into their apps natively.
+The Klarna In-App SDK allows merchants to integrate Klarna's products into their apps natively.
 This means that you can add services like Klarna Payments to your app and let your customers pay with our payment methods.

 **Are you looking for Klarna Checkout?** Check out the [Klarna Checkout SDK](https://github.com/klarna/kco-mobile-sdk) repo instead.